joeygarberick/MainCharacterHabitTracker/Discovery/README.md

 - Mask the elements you need to create a habit

 ### Objectives
-- Enjoy workning on the project
+- Enjoy working on the project
 - Apply this in our lives
 - Get this on the app store